vicgarcia/tapes/README.md

 Before you begin, you'll need:

-- A Linux server (Ubuntu/Debian recommended)
+- A Linux server (Ubuntu/Debian recommended) with Docker
-- Docker and docker-compose installed
 - One or more IP cameras with RTSP streams
-- Basic command line familiarity
-- Camera stream URLs in format: `rtsp://user:password@ip:port/path`

 ## Setup and Install